MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-known-issues.md

 - Journeys tiles that create branches can create up to 25 branches for a single tile.
 To create more branches, add a second branching tile to the “Other” branch of the first tile.
 - Journeys with nested branches (a branching tile within the branch of another branching tile) have a maximum nested depth of eight branching conditions.
 To avoid nesting, limits consolidate branching logic or consider splitting the journey into separate journeys for large branches.
 - Journeys with multiple complex conditions or large amounts of tiles can fail to publish.
 If retrying a journey publish doesn’t succeed, consider splitting the journey into smaller journeys.
 You can also reach out to MS Support to seek product support on this.
 - A single journey instance can't run for more than 365 days.
-Once a participant starts a journey, that journey must end within that time frame or failures will occur.
+Once a participant starts a journey, that journey must end within that time frame or failures occur.
 If a journey longer than 365 days is needed, consider splitting the journey into multiple journeys.
 - A single wait tile can't wait for longer than 90 days.
 If a longer than 90-day wait tile is needed, consider splitting the journey into multiple journeys.
 - When a new journey version is created, only participants who enter the journey after the version has been published will get the new journey version.
 In-progress journey participants remain on the journey version they started on.
-This will have an impact on the way analytics is shown across the journeys as well.
+This impacts the way analytics are shown across the journeys as well.
 - Sometimes, journeys that have a large exclusion audience list, specially for a large segment that orchestrates the journey, will encounter issues.
 In these cases, it's better to bring the exclusion list into the segment definition so that it can be processed better.
 - Changing email links that are used for branching logic in live journeys may prevent participants from going down the correct path and isn't recommended.
 - One-time journeys with start dates that have already passed can't be edited (even after being copied).